hiidef/soundcloud-python/README.md

-SoundCloud-Python - Implements SoundCloud's API in Python
+SoundCloud-Python - SoundCloud API in Python
 =========================================================

 A wrapper for the [SoundCloud API](http://developers.soundcloud.com/docs/api/) written in Python.